dwalker109/aoc-2023/README.md

 *absolute* differences, not *relative* differences.
 Once I fixed that it was plain sailing.
 Part 2 was incredibly simple.
 My code is a bit janky but it runs fast so meh.

+## Day 11: Cosmic Expansion

+Should have been simple.
+Part 1 I completed nicely in about an hour, and I used an offset approach for co-ordinates (rather than mapping out all the emptiness in memory) mainly because it seemed nicer.
+Turns out that is exactly what part 2 needed.
+However, I lost far more time than I would like to admit in working out why part 1 passed and part 2 didn't.
+Turns out I was ADDING the empty space I needed all along, not REPLACING it.
+Once I fixed that we're good.
+There's a lot of HashMap lookups in a hot loop so I used FxHashMap to get the speed down to about 4ms per part.